Tuning Parameters of Page Preprocessing, Analysis, Recognition, and Synthesis

 In all other cases, document synthesis must be performed.
 Omitting document synthesis will cause errors during export.

-Note: Methods having the word "Process" in their names (e.g., IFRDocument::Process) include the stage of document synthesis.
+Note: Methods having the word "Process" in their names (for example, IFRDocument::Process) include the stage of document synthesis.
 Processing methods of the FRPage object do not include it, so after using them and before export, you must explicitly call some method that performs document synthesis.

 You may speed up the stage of document synthesis and decrease memory usage.
 If you set the DetectFontFormattingAtPageLevel property of the SynthesisParamsForPage object to TRUE during page synthesis, you can then turn off the detection of font parameters and document structure during document synthesis (DetectFontFormatting and DetectDocumentStructure of SynthesisParamsForDocument object).
 Nevertheless, the quality may deteriorate.